 - The average time to hire is 42 days. (sources differ between 27-68 days, the point is - too long!)

 - The best candidates are off the market in 10 days.

 For the enterprising talent acquisition team, this is a tremendous opportunity.
-Take Hilton Worldwide: with digital recruiting they cut their time to hire from 42 to 6 days.
+With the proper application of artificial intelligence, an international hospitality chain took their hiring time from 42 to 6 days.

 With a hiring time of 42 days, imagine how many of the best candidates selected employment at other organizations.
 Now, not only are they acquiring the best employees for their organization, they are avoiding the opportunity cost of missing out on top talent.